DW-UX/DistantWorldsExpanded/README.md

 8. Research – removed limit of maximum of 1500.
 9. Fighters – removed limit of maximum of 50.

+### New facilities
+1. Diplomatic Academy Id - 17, increase chance of spawning diplomat

 ## Resource filter in planner:
 player can now set minimal % of selected resource to show.
 All resources" filter out total % of resources, selected filter by selected resource.
 Added resource rarity column in planner (C - common, R - rare, VR - very rare)
 ## Construction ship queue editor:
 now player can edit queue to swap order or removing missions.
+Select construction ship, use hotkey to open menu.
+Can swap task to other ship and reorder building queue.
 ## Design:
 adding new warning to design window.
 Currently implemented warning about above\below count of miners on ship and bases.